ipni/index-provider/README.md

 "DelegatedRouting": {
   "ListenMultiaddr": "/ip4/0.0.0.0/tcp/50617",
   "ProviderID": "PEER ID OF YOUR IPFS NODE",
-  "Addrs": // List of multiaddresses that you'd like to be advertised to IPNI.
-If not specified, Swarm addresses of the Kubo node will be used.
+  "Addrs": [] // List of multiaddresses that you'd like to be advertised to IPNI.
+Announce addrs are going to be advertised if not specified.
 }
 ```